DeliData: A dataset for deliberation in multi-party problem solving: Introduction

 \section{Introduction}

 Group deliberation occurs in a variety of contexts, such as hiring panels, study groups, and scientific project meetings.
 It is traditionally explored in the field of psychology, where researchers examine the conditions under which a group can make better decisions. \citet{mercier2011humans} discuss how a group can outperform even the most knowledgeable individual within it -- \textit{the assembly bonus effect}.
-This was also demonstrated by \cite{navajas2018aggregated} who showed that small focus groups can outperform the wisdom of the crowd.
+This was also demonstrated by \citet{navajas2018aggregated} who showed that small focus groups can outperform the wisdom of the crowd.

+The aforementioned psychology research has mainly focused on the outcomes of the discussion, with less focus on analysing the discussion itself.
+However, the latter is necessary to understand what makes deliberation successful and inform interventions to facilitate it.
+This is also echoed by \citet{vecchi-etal-2021-towards}, who identifies studying argumentation and deliberation as essential for the future of digital democracy.

 In order to study what makes deliberations successful and learn how to intervene to this effect, we need a dataset that contains discussions where groups collaborate to solve a task.
-Furthermore, the task should be such that the decisions made can be objectively measured as correct or incorrect.
+Furthermore, the task should be such that the correctness of the decisions made can be objectively measured.
 Most existing datasets are between two interlocutors \citep{budzianowski2018multiwoz, dinan2019wizard, andersonmaptask}, thus not containing group discussions.
-Focusing on group datasets, one could consider negotiation dialogues \cite{afantenos2012modelling}, which while multi-party are adversarial in nature, therefore not containing collaboration.
-Publicly available datasets containing collaborative group discussions are WikiDisputes \citep{de2021beg} and AMI \cite{carletta2005ami}, but neither contains an objective measure of success, thus making it impossible to evaluate how well did the conversation go. \citet{niculae2016conversational} collected a group dataset containing collaborative problem-solving conversations with an objective measurement of success but their dataset is not publicly available.
+Focusing on group datasets, one could consider negotiation dialogues \cite{afantenos2012modelling}, which, while multi-party, are adversarial in nature, therefore not containing collaboration.
+Publicly available datasets containing collaborative group discussions are WikiDisputes \citep{de2021beg} and AMI \cite{carletta2005ami}, but neither is associated with an objective measure of decision correctness, thus not enabling researchers to assess how well did the conversation go. \citet{niculae2016conversational} collected a group dataset containing collaborative problem-solving conversations with an objective measurement of decision correctness, but their dataset is not publicly available.